dylanroig23/dylanroig23/README.md

 # Welcome to my GitHub!
-I am looking forward to doing some meaningful work as well as work that I have an interest in outsideof the classroom.
+I am looking forward to doing some meaningful work as well as work that I have an interest in outside of the classroom.
 I've worked with other repositories in the past but GitHub has been a far easier way to collaborate with others.
 Thanks for stopping by! :smiley: